p2p-org/p2p-connext-gcp-terraform/README.md

 ![plot](docs/pics/arch.jpg)

-All instances except `share-zone` will be in the private network.
-You can use `share-zone` instance like bastion host.
+All instances except `bastion` will be in the private network.
+You can use `bastion` instance like bastion host.

 Don't use `ForwardAgent=yes` for accessing bastion host instead use it as [jump-box](http://www.linux-magazine.com/Online/Features/Jump-Box-Security) `-J` flag for ssh.